shameekagarwal/shameekagarwal.github.io/_posts/2024-07-05-data-engineering.md

   - so, optimizations like pre computations, indexing, etc underneath make cubes very fast for complex queries
   - extra "cost of compute" to maintain these complex structures
   - so, imagine the recomputation in aggregations needed in case of updates
-  - earlier, cubes were an alternative to dimensional modelling and building warehouses using technologies like rdbms
+  - earlier, cubes were seen as an alternative to dimensional modelling, and instead of building warehouses using technologies like rdbms, people would use cubes
   - now, cubes can be seen as a specialized technology for the data mart layer
 - in memory databases - for high query performance, used in for e.g. data marts. in traditional databases, data is stored in hdd / ssd in disk and loaded into memory for querying. this is eliminated here to increase performance. challenge - lack of durability, resolve via snapshots / images to help restore to a specific point. e.g. sap hana, amazon memory db, etc
 - columnar storage - traditionally, queries are processed row wise. if we use columnar storage, data is stored column wise. so, if we need to process only a small subset of columns, we do not have to process entire rows and go through all the data like in traditional relational databases
 - massive parallel processing - a task can be broken down into multiple subtasks. this way, these subtasks can run in parallel, thus optimizing performance
-- in mpp above, we talked about breaking down compute. for scaling storage, the underlying architecture can be -
+- in mpp above, we talked about breaking down compute. for scaling storage, the architecture can be -
-  - shared disk architecture - underlying storage is one i.e. multiple computes run on top of the same underlying storage
+  - shared disk architecture - multiple compute servers run on top of the same storage
-  - shared nothing architecture - underlying storage is also broken down i.e. each compute will have its own storage
+  - shared nothing architecture - each compute server will have its own storage

 ## Warehouse Architecture

 - we put the data "as is" into the staging layer of the warehouse
 - we can do some minute transformations like renaming and adjusting positions of columns when performing a union between employee datasets from different sources
-- we put the data into the core / user access / warehouse layer by performing transformations from the staging layer
+- we put data into the core / user access / warehouse layer by running transformations on staging layer
 - why do we need a staging layer i.e. why not load into the warehouse layers directly from the sources -
   - we risk burdening our oltp systems
   - also, data from sources can be in different formats like crm, files like xml, etc. we get all the data from these different sources into for e.g. a relational db, which helps us use sql / a standard way to perform transformations, e.g. perform joins easily which would not be possible otherwise when data comes from different sources
 - staging layer can be temporary (more common) or permanent
-- temporary - after the data is loaded into the warehouse layer, we truncate the staging layer. this way, the next time we want to load data into the warehouse layer, we need to perform a diff - we need to know the last inserted row inside the warehouse layer, and calculate the new rows inside the sources since then, and accordingly add the new data to the warehouse. this diff checking can be done on columns like timestamp if maintained
+- temporary - after the data is loaded into the warehouse layer, we truncate the staging layer. this way, the next time we want to load data into the warehouse layer, we need to perform a diff - we need to know the last inserted row inside the warehouse layer, and calculate the new rows inside the sources since then, and accordingly add the new data to the warehouse. this diff checking can be done on columns like timestamps
 - persistent staging layer - maybe easier since existing warehouse layer can be recreated / new warehouse layers can be created easily
-- we can either consume from the core layer directly, or have data marts on top. some use cases of having data marts -
+- we can either consume from the core layer directly or have data marts on top. use cases -
   - core layer has a lot of tables - we can have data marts on top of this. now, users will only have access to tables which they need
   - core layer isn't burdened with queries from all consumers, and consumers only consume capacity of their data marts
   - allow us to have different types of databases, e.g. in memory vs cubes based on use case